-Data and AI talent is notoriously hard to hire.
-Not only is there a general disparity between available and needed talent; there is also the fact that the fancy data scientists with the PhDs tend to be unavailable (not to mention expensive), because 80 percent of them are taken by Google.
+AI and data science talent is notoriously hard to hire.
+Not only is there a general disparity between available and needed talent; there is also the fact that the fancy data scientists with the doctoral degrees tend to be unavailable (not to mention expensive), because 80 percent of them are taken by Google.

 If trends like augmented analytics and automated machine learning (AutoML) are any indication, new tools and technology are constantly narrowing — but notably, not closing — the data science talent shortage.
 Yet according to Gartner in its report Leading Upskilling Initiatives in Data Science and Machine Learning, “machine learning literacy remains low in most organizations; concerted education and culture change are necessary but difficult.”

 So what should organizations looking to get started now do?

 “By 2020, the number of data and analytics experts in business units will grow at three times the rate of the experts in IT departments.”

 - Gartner report Leading Upskilling Initiatives in Data Science and Machine Learning

 - Educate: Helping staff both understand how AI, data science, and machine learning fit into the larger company’s strategy can be just as important as educating people on the concepts and technology themselves.
 By clearly communicating the value, existing employees can more easily see how upskilling fits into the picture.
-In a survey conducted by Dataiku at EGG London 2019, 75 percent of respondents are already leading some type of education program around the role of data science in the business.
+In a survey conducted by Dataiku at EGG London 2019, 75% of respondents are already leading some type of education program around the role of data science in the business.
 So the next step is actually leading education in data science itself.